Did You Know that there is a Ski Slope in Alabama?

 Cloudmont is located on County Road 614 in Mentone.
 Their hours of operation are (as previously stated, dependent on weather) as follows: weekdays from 10 a.m. to 4 p.m. and 6 p.m. to 10 p.m.; weekends and holidays are from 9 a.m. to 4 p.m. and 6 p.m. to 10 p.m.
 Please call in advance to make reservations and check skiing conditions before you go.
 Also note that ski equipment can be reserved.

-www.cloudmont.com.
+For more information you can call 256-634-4344 or go to www.cloudmont.com.
 An assortment of ski chalets, cabins, bed and breakfast inns, and hotels are available within a short drive to Cloudmont Ski Resort for those looking to stay overnight.
 For more information about local lodging, visit our Lodging page. #SkiBama